Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 There are some limitations to be aware of with JSS' Sitecore Forms support.

-* Forms cannot be defined or rendered in disconnected or headless mode (connected, integrated are supported)
+* Forms cannot be defined or rendered in disconnected (connected, integrated, headless are supported)
 * Conditional fields are not supported by the JSS forms example implementation; however conditional data is returned by the form API